 Institutional overhead reimbursement for sponsored preclinical research may not exceed twenty percent (20%) of actual direct costs.

 If an institution requests reimbursement for overhead or indirect costs, no budget or fee provision shall exceed an overhead rate of 20%.
-Solid’s representatives should explain this rate was arrived at taking into consideration Solid’s fiduciary obligations and commitment to patients while also recognizing the need to compensate institutions for the efforts involved in supporting sponsored research.
+Solid’s representatives should explain that this rate was arrived at by taking into consideration Solid’s fiduciary obligations and commitment to patients while also recognizing the need to compensate institutions for their efforts involved in supporting sponsored research.
 The rate of 20% was thought to fairly reflect the needs and circumstances of both parties.
-2

 5. Institutions requesting higher than 20% institutional overhead.